In My Darkest Hour

-"In My Darkest Hour" is a song by the American heavy metal band Megadeth.
+"In My Darkest Hour" is a song by the American thrash metal band Megadeth.
 It is the sixth track from their third studio album So Far, So Good...
 So What!
 It was released as a promotional single in 1988.
 The song is frequently performed live by the band.
 The song was featured in the documentary The Decline of Western Civilization Part II: The Metal Years, where it received a music video as well as featuring on the films official soundtrack released under Capitol.
-Dave Mustaine has said that the song has one his favorite solos that he has written.
+Dave Mustaine has said that the song has one of his favorite solos that he has written.

 Development

 The music of the song was written by band frontman Dave Mustaine in a single sitting after a friend had contacted Mustaine to inform him of Metallica bassist Cliff Burton's passing.
 Mustaine was frustrated with the members of Metallica for not contacting him personally, stating in an interview:

 The "darkest hour" mentioned in the song refer to general loneliness and isolation, however the lyrics and song subject refer to an ex-girlfriend of Mustaine's.
 The song was released as a promotional single for the film The Decline of Western Civilization Part II: The Metal Years, in which the song features as part of the film's official soundtrack.
 Penelope Spheeris stated she had the song close the film "... because everything had been a little light and fluffy before that."
 And that she needed something "...more substantial."